When guests appear, does your cat disappear?

-While most cats are pretty laid back creatures, true masters of their domain (at least in their eyes) and even ignoring guests in their home, there are a few cats who stress as soon as the doorbell rings.
-Inviting guests to your home for coffee, dinner or a weekend visit is a fear-filled nightmare for these scared cats.
+While most cats are pretty laid-back creatures, true masters of their domain (at least in their eyes), and even ignore guests in their home, there are a few cats who stress as soon as the doorbell rings.
+Inviting guests to your home for coffee, dinner, or a weekend visit is a fear-filled nightmare for these scared cats.

 Your feline friend may be anxious around visitors if he or she:

 - Hides under the bed, only appearing when guests have gone away

 - Leaves home or hides in your backyard when guests come to stay

 - Sleeps a lot more of the day than is typical

 - Reacts aggressively to a friendly advance from your guests

 - Begins to toilet inappropriately around your home or on your guest's belongings

 Creating a calm cat: